Three Came Home (book)

-Three Came Home is a 1948 memoir written by Agnes Newton Keith, based on her experiences during the Japanese invasion of North Borneo.
+Three Came Home is a 1947 memoir written by Agnes Newton Keith, based on her experiences during the Japanese invasion of North Borneo.
 A film based on it was released in 1950 and featured Claudette Colbert in the lead role.
 Initially, Olivia de Havilland was chosen for the role.
-Originally published in 1948 by London publisher Michael Joseph, it was republished by Eland in 1985, and Eland released a new edition in 2002.
+Originally published in the US in March 1947 by Boston publisher Little, Brown and Co. and in the UK in 1948 by London publisher Michael Joseph, it was republished by Eland in 1985, and Eland released a new edition in 2002.

 Background

 Keith had previously written Land Below the Wind.
 Her husband, Harry Keith, was Conservator of Forests and Director of Agriculture in North Borneo.
 Their son George was born in 1940.
 When the Keiths were living in Borneo, it was attacked by the Imperial Japanese Army and they were interned there from January 1942 to September 1945.
-During her internment at Kuching Internment camp along with her son George, Keith suffered from malaria and typhoid.
-Her husband Harry was kept in a civilian men's camp.
+During her internment at the women and children's sub-camp at Kuching Internment camp along with her son George, Keith suffered from malaria and typhoid.
+Her husband Harry was kept in the civilian men's sub-camp.